 All these can help you have a clearer brew, thus, a livelier and greater-tasting coffee!

-Dr. Peter Schlumbohm, a prolific German inventor, patented over 300 coffee maker designs throughout his life.
-In the 1930s, he migrated to the United States, where his patents found their way into refrigeration technology.
-Among his inventions was a unique coffee glass that doubled as a filtering device â the forerunner to the Chemex we know and love today.
+Dr. Peter Schlumbohm, a prolific German inventor with over 300 coffee maker designs to his credit, moved to the United States in the 1930s.
+Here, his inventions transformed refrigeration technology.
+Among them was a unique coffee glass that doubled as a filtering device—the precursor to today’s beloved Chemex.

-Is Chemex Right for You?
+Is the Chemex Right for You?

 FAQs

-How to clean the Chemex coffee maker?
+How to clean a Chemex coffee maker?

 How to keep the coffee fresh and hot?